talkjs/talkjs-examples/c#/blazor_talkjs/README.md

 This example demonstrates how to integrate TalkJS with a Blazor web application .
 There is one project present inside the repo:

-- The `Blazor Web App` Interactive Server project which uses TalkJS's [JavaScript SDK](https://talkjs.com/docs/Getting_Started/JavaScript_SDK) to create a one on one chat between users.
+- The `Blazor Web App` Interactive Server project which uses TalkJS's [JavaScript SDK](https://talkjs.com/docs/Getting_Started/JavaScript_SDK) to create a one on one chat.

 ## Prerequisites